25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Some of the beautiful envelopes at Matak Shatak in Chawri Bazaar, Old Delhi

-Chawri Bazaar in Old Delhi is known for two things, paper products and the famous street food of Delhi.
+Chawri Bazaar in Old Delhi is known for two things, paper products and the most famous street food in Delhi.
 It is one of the oldest and cheapest markets in Delhi, established in 1840.

 It’s a crazy tangle of narrow lanes, overhead electric wires, and noisy, congested streets.
 Shopping in Chawri Bazaar is not for the faint of heart, but it’s an experience you won’t forget.

 the author and a friend sitting outside on the a paper strewn street eating a plate of fruit chaat